-UPDATED in 2013 UL17 No supplementary feeding on moorland
+UOL17/UL17 No supplementary feeding on moorland

 This option is only available on SDA land above the Moorland Line.
-It can be used on part or whole-fields.
-The area must be marked on the Options Map.
+It can be used on part- or whole-fields, the area must be marked on the Options map.

 Ceasing supplementary feeding on moorland can maintain and improve the quality of habitat.